Case study: Mali

 This research looks at the perspectives of civil society groups and actors on counterterrorism policies and measures in Mali.

-In recent years, new security threats such as drug trafficking and the penetration of terrorist groups, notably the al-Qaeda in the Maghreb (AQIM) have emerged.
-This has made Mali another frontier in the global struggle against transnational terrorism, and Mali is now a recipient of external assistance to combat terrorist groups.
-While the presence of AQIM in Mali has created important local and international security concerns, there are also old forms of insecurity, peculiar to local communities.
-The combination of old and new insecurities has fuelled increased demand and proliferation of small arms and light weapons.
+In recent years, new security threats such as drug trafficking and the penetration of terrorist groups—notably al-Qaeda in the Islamic Maghreb (AQIM)—have emerged.
+This has made Mali another frontier in the global struggle against transnational terrorism, and a recipient of external assistance to combat terrorist groups.
+While the presence of AQIM in Mali has created important local and international security concerns, older forms of insecurity remain unique to local communities.
+The combination of these old and new insecurities has fuelled increased demand for and proliferation of small arms and light weapons.

-The central focus of the research is to examine the role of civil society on counterterrorism policy and measures in Mali.
-It also seeks to document civil society perspectives on these issues, noting the difference in perception between the people of the north and the authorities resulting in the fact that people deal with rebellion and acts of armed banditry that the government calls terrorism.
-It aims to profile the lack of involvement of civil society and its impact on counterterrorism and highlight and the potential for civil society involvement and contribution for counterterrorism.
+The central focus of the research is the role of civil society in counterterrorism policy and measures in Mali.
+It also seeks to document civil society perspectives on these issues.
+Differences in perception between the people of the north and the authorities result in the people dealing with rebellions and acts of armed banditry that the government calls terrorism.
+The research aims to profile the lack of involvement of civil society and its impact on counterterrorism, and highlight the potential for civil society to contribute to counterterrorism efforts.